ROUNDTABLE DISCUSSIONS

 LOCATION: Design Lab

-Moderator: Meliha Teparic, Artist, Professor and Curator, International University of Sarajevo’s Gallery, Bosnia & Herzegovina
+Moderator: Meliha Teparic, Artist, Professor and Curator, International University of Sarajevo’s Gallery

 Artist and curator Meliha Teparic of the International University of Sarajevo’s gallery will present the university’s exchange exhibition program (first established by the Bosnian art historian and curator of the National Gallery of Bosnia & Herzegovina) and lead a discussion of possibilities for exchange exhibitions between and amongst the roundtable participants.